 - Teachers read to children every day – it's so important that children hear adults read with passion and enthusiasm as great models.

 - All classes have chosen authors they will focus on throughout the year.

 - Reading assemblies occur weekly to celebrate our Reading Champions, Eager Readers and learn about a new author, illustrator or poet.

 How do we support our children?

 As reading is the key to all areas, we make it our mission to do all we can to ensure children make progress in reading.
 Whilst undertaking our reading lessons, we assess the children carefully and react swiftly to give them extra support and interventions to help them progress in line with their peers and move forward.
-We have a range of reading interventions, including immediate in-class support from a teacher or teaching assistant, regular phonics groups in EYFS and Key Stage 1, paired reading, PIXL reading therapies, speed reading practice and 1:1 reading with adults.
+We have a range of reading interventions, including immediate in-class support from a teacher or teaching assistant, regular phonics groups in EYFS and Key Stage 1, assisted reading, paired reading, PIXL reading therapies, speed reading practice and 1:1 reading with adults.

 Accelerated Reader (AR)